 Vacuum Cleaner (updated Nov 2017): This little thing works really well in an RV.
 It runs off the 12v battery, has useful attachments, and is the only thing that reaches into the window sills to get the leaves that get stuck in there.

-(Note: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-I get a small fee if you click through to Amazon items and purchase them, so thank you if you do that!)
+(Note: As an Amazon Associate I earn from qualifying purchases.
+I get a tiny fee if you click through to Amazon items and purchase them, so thank you if you do that!)